jaspereb/tronArena/README.md

 # tronArena
-may or may not be a tron arena
+May or may not be a TRON (2 player snake) game arena.

+Run the main.py file.
+See 'Actually Read Me' for the game rules.

+## Dependencies
+-matplotlib
+-numpy
+-PIL